Solar Water Heating

 We supply and install the following SABS approved solar water heating products

 First of all you need to consider system Integrity

-- It is very important to choose the correct supplier to install your solar water heating system.
+- Ensure you choose the correct supplier to install your solar water heating system.

-- Solar water heating system integrity mainly depends on the installer skills, knowledge & experience as well as product quality.
+- Solar water heating system integrity mainly depends on the installer’s skills, knowledge & experience.

-- Based on our experience we believe that 90% of all solar water heating system failures and customer dissatisfaction are due to incorrect installations.
+- 90% of all solar water heating system failures are due to incorrect installations.

-- It is our objective to deliver and install a quality product with solar integrity.
+- We deliver and install quality products with solar integrity.